Siege of Pyongyang (1592): Background

 King Seonjo fled Pyeongyang on 19 July and made his way to Yeongbyeon.
 Although the city had strong fortifications and was well supplied with troops and supplies, the departure of the king severely impacted the morale of the defenders, and the populace began to flee in panic.
-Korean General Gim Myeongweon, together with government minister Yun Doo-su, were left in charge of the defenses with nominally 10,000 men under their command.
+Korean General Kim Myŏngwŏn, together with government minister Yun Tusu and Minister of Interior Yi Won-ik, were left in charge of the defenses with nominally 10,000 men under their command.